jhkrischel/world-war-weird/2-campaign-1.md

 The countryside is infested by zombies, although not in particularly large groups.

 * Will the characters be able to make it through the jungle to the outskirts of Saigon?
+	- zombie ambush on the move
+	- helping hand for survivors running from zombies
+	- zombie ambush at night
+	- zombie chase and escape
+	- investigation of slaughtered patrol
 * Will the characters be able to convince the New Free Saigon authorities to let them in past quarantine?
+	- surviving the sentries
+	- surviving the quarantine
+	- navigating the bureaucracy
+	- who is Dr. Vinh Man Dan?
 * Will the characters be able to bring Dr. Vinh Man Dan safely back to the extraction submarine?
+	- mysterious stranger
+	- do we run for it?
+	- jungle boogie
+	- there's no place like home

 ### The Forbidden City